irnnr/vagrant-typo3/README.md

 * Oracle VirtualBox
 * Vagrant 1.5.0+
 * vagrant-hostmanager plugin to easily access the virtual machine using domain names
+* vagrant-omnibus plugin - takes care of installing Chef on the new box
+* vagrant-vbguest plugin - keeps the VirtualBox guest additions uptodate
 * Ruby (comes pre-installed on OS X)
 * RubyGems - the Ruby package manager (also comes with OS X)
 * Librarian-Chef to resolve dependencies of Chef cookbooks we use to provision the virtual machine